JOTAJornalismo/jota-python-utils/README.md

 # Jota Python Utils
-This liberary contains a few useful code used in our backend applications.
+This library contains a few useful code used in our backend applications.

 ## Install
 With poetry: